xTimeCrystal/MiniModel/MiniModel 2.0 (MoE)/README.md

-Will update with a more comprehensive readme.md later.
+Will update with a more comprehensive readme.md after the models are done training

 Requirements:
 ```